lekaha/android-clean-architecture-component-boilerplate/readme.md

-# Android Clean Architecture Component Boilerplate
+# Android Clean Architecture Component Boilerplate [Work in Progress]

 Here in this boilerplate is showing how we can leverage Android Architecture Component and Clean Architecture to make Android app.
 This is variant of [Android Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate) that is as project starter approaches Clean Architecture and written with Kotlin.